-High beach levels and vegetation cover obscuring masonry wall and revetment north west of beach entrance (/C0702C01)
+High beach levels and vegetation revetment north west of beach entrance (/C0702C01)

 Little change was noted to the masonry wall to the southeast of the beach access at Marske.
 Settlement cracks were evident throughout the full height and missing bricks at the seaward end, with scour evident to the rear of the structure.
 The landward, concrete wall was generally in fair condition, although as reported in previous surveys, displayed vertical cracks locally.